iratao/kuber/incubator/cassandra/README.md

   enabled: true
 ```

-If you want to create a `StorageClass` on other platform, please see documentation here [https://kubernetes.io/docs/user-guide/persistent-volumes/](https://kubernetes.io/docs/user-guide/persistent-volumes/)
+If you want to create a `StorageClass` on other platforms, please see documentation here [https://kubernetes.io/docs/user-guide/persistent-volumes/](https://kubernetes.io/docs/user-guide/persistent-volumes/)

 ## Install Chart with specific cluster size